River Lett: Course

 The Great Western Highway traverses the River Lett near Hartley, at the bottom of the ascent of River Lett Hill.
 The remains of an old timber bridge that carried traffic on the Great Western Highway over the River Lett can be found near the settlement of Hartley.

+The river passes by the Hartley historic site, where the Rowson's River Walk is.
+The walk descends down to the river, where there is a boardwalk leading to the historic Rowson's Huts.